 - Assess overhead and task lighting, document any issues found and provide Comments and Recognitions as indicated. - Recall that the best way to improve task lighting is to not add additional overhead light but rather add specific task light directed to the location needed.

 Other

-- Indicate if there are other issues identified during the assessment. - Fill out the section on the worksheet with comments and recommendations.
+Indicate if there are other issues identified during the assessment.

 Recommended Specifications